paulnorthrop/r2stl/README.md

   then rescales the z axis back down so its proportions relative to x and y are what they were originally.
-If, for some reason, you want your 3D plot to touch all six faces of the imaginary cube that surrounds it, set this parameter to TRUE
+If, for some reason, you want your 3D plot to touch all six faces of the imaginary cube that surrounds it, set this parameter to `TRUE`.

 - `min.height` Your printed model would fall apart if some parts of it had z values of zero, as this would mean zero material is laid down in